We understand the importance of family and friends to speed the recovery of patients. Visitors are good medicine!

 Telephone, Mail and Newspapers

-The St. Paul Pioneer Press newspaper is available in the hospital lobby.
+The St. Paul Pioneer Press newspaper is available near the emergency department.

 Mail is distributed to patients by our staff.